A More Robust Approach to Multivariable Mendelian Randomization: Real data applications

-In coronary artery disease (CAD) research, there is a growing interest in understanding the potential causal effects of specific lipoprotein subfractions on CAD, independently of the traditional lipid profile comprising HDL-C, LDL-C, and TG levels.
-Similar to the study by \cite{zhao2021mendelian}, we aim to estimate the direct effects of 19 individual lipoprotein subfraction traits on CAD, with adjustments of HDL-C, LDL-C, and TG levels.
-We use publicly available GWAS summary statistics to form the selection, exposure, and outcome datasets with non-overlapping samples.
-Detailed information on the data sources and the list of the 19 lipoprotein subfractions can be found in Section S4 of the Supplement.
+To evaluate the performance of our proposed method and compare it against existing approaches---including MV-IVW, MV-Median, MV-Egger, GRAPPLE, and MRBEE---we apply these methods to five real data examples that represent a range of realistic scenarios.
+Example 1 investigates the causal effects of lipoprotein(a) and low-density lipoprotein cholesterol on coronary artery disease.
+Example 2 examines the effects of body fat mass and fat-free mass on atrial fibrillation.
+Example 3 evaluates the effects of adult and childhood body mass index (BMI) on breast cancer.
+Example 4 explores the effects of visceral adipose tissue and gluteofemoral adipose tissue on coronary artery disease, with each analysis controlling for BMI.
+Finally, Example 5 estimates the effects of 19 lipoprotein subfraction traits on coronary artery disease, with each analysis controlling for traditional lipid profiles.
+These examples are ordered by overall IV strength, with Example 1 having the strongest IV strength.

-For each individual lipoprotein subfraction, we start with the selection dataset and look for SNPs that are associated with at least one of the investigated exposures (namely, the lipoprotein subfraction under investigation, HDL-C, LDL-C and TG) with a p-value threshold of $10^{-4}$.
-From these SNPs, we apply LD clumping techniques to select a set of uncorrelated SNPs (distance $\ge 10$ megabase pairs, LD $r^2\le 0.001$).
-The exposure and outcome datasets are then subsetted to include only these selected instruments.
-Next, we identify and exclude outlier SNPs with potentially large pleiotropic effects by computing their individual contributions to the overall \textit{Q}-statistic in Equation \eqref{J obj: no pleiotropy}.
-After removing these outliers, we proceed to estimate the direct effect of each lipoprotein subfraction on CAD risk, adjusting for HDL-C, LDL-C and TG levels, using our proposed SRIVW method and the five other methods covered in the simulation studies.
+In the first four examples, we adopt a two-sample design, while Example 5 follows a three-sample design as described in \cite{zhao2021Mendelian}.
+We identify SNPs associated with at least one of the exposures using a p-value threshold of 5e-8 (except for Example 5, where we use a threshold of 1e-4 as in \cite{zhao2021Mendelian}), and apply LD clumping (minimum distance of 10 megabase pairs and LD $r^2 \le 0.001$) to select a set of uncorrelated SNPs.
+Finally, the exposure and outcome datasets are harmonized to include only the selected instruments.
+In all analyses, we assume independence between the exposure and outcome datasets.
+Detailed information on the data sources can be found in Section S5 of the Supplement.

-Figure 2 presents the results for 6 lipoproteins, with the remaining results in Section S4 of the Supplement.
+Figure 2 presents the main results from the five examples, with the remaining results presented in Section S5 of the Supplement.
 We report both $\hat \lambda_{\min}/\sqrt{p}$ and conditional $F$-statistics to assess IV strength, where $\hat \lambda_{\min}$ is the minimum eigenvalue of the sample IV strength matrix, as defined in Section \ref{sec: asymptotics}.
-The results show that the estimates from all methods point in similar directions.
-However, the point estimates of MV-IVW, MV-Egger, and MV-Median are quite different from those of the other methods, tending to be closer to the null.
-While the true values are unknown, this pattern likely reflects biases from weak IVs in these estimators, as suggested by our simulation results with similar IV strengths.
+We highlight several key observations below.